DataDog/integrations-core/torchserve/README.md

 <!-- xxx tab "OpenMetrics endpoint" xxx -->
 #### Configure the OpenMetrics endpoint

 Configuration options for the OpenMetrics endpoint can be found in the configuration file under the `TorchServe OpenMetrics endpoint configuration` section.
-The minial configuration only requires the `openmetrics_endpoint` option:
+The minimal configuration only requires the `openmetrics_endpoint` option:

 ```yaml
 init_config: